-Whether you are just getting your small business up and running or looking for more capital to grow and expand, exploring small business grants could be the answer to your financial needs.
+Whether you are just getting your small business up and running or looking for more capital to grow and expand, small business grants could be the answer to your financial needs.

 In this article, we will cover:

-- Federal small business grants
+- How to find federal small business grants

 - Private grants for small businesses

-- COVID-19 grants to help small business
+- Alternatives to small business grants

-When applying for a federal government grant, the application is the most important part of the process.
-It can be a good idea to hire a contractor or employee with experience in grant applications because the nuances and details can make or break an application.
+Hiring a contractor or employee with experience in grant applications can be a good idea because the nuances and details can make or break an application.

 You can also get assistance from the Small Business Administration (SBA) by getting assigned a counselor to help you sort through funding options.